-Our aim is to increase female representation at senior management level to between 25 - 30% by 2021 up from the current level of 22%.
-We have a clear action plan in place to achieve this and we will publish our progress annually against these targets on our website.
+Our aim is to increase female representation at senior management level to between 25 - 30% by 2021.
+As at August 2018 this was 26%, up from 24.2% in August 2017.
+We have a clear action plan in place and we will publish our progress annually against these targets on our website.

 Hargreaves Lansdown is a proud member of the 30% Club which works to increase the numbers of women on FTSE-100 boards and support diversity at all levels of an organisation.